 What’s the craziest story you have from your trip so far?

 Too many.
-Totaling my car is Russia was pretty crazy.
+Totaling my car is Russia was pretty crazy, which I only realized was totalled after reading this guide to camber angles (initially it just stopped working and we couldn’t figure out why – which got scary for a little while).
 We just crossed the border that night so we hadn’t bought car insurance for Russia yet.
 I was with Norbert from Globo Treks and our buddy Alex.
 We hit a small semi-truck, and were all expecting to be spending the next couple weeks in a Russian prison cell.

 The cops came, and once they discovered we didn’t speak Russian had to pull the English teacher out of school to interpret.
 Instead of throwing us in jail they took us out to lunch, helped us find a hotel, and we ended up in the local paper.